plkemp/syslib_2023/README.md

 # Notes on System Librarianship

 This is my journal from a course on Systems Librianship conducted by University of Kentucky Professor Sean Burns.
-They notes were entered using the Nano text editor.
+The notes were entered using the Nano text editor.

 >This journal covers: